 - Reboot the system and attempt to run Windows updates.

 - If updates lead to a loop, use the Windows Update Assistant for assistance.

 - Post-update, run Sfc /scannow again to ensure all system files are intact and repaired.

 - Attempt to reinstall the Migration App Agent with administrative privileges.

 If the above steps do not resolve the issue, or you are not comfortable performing these actions, schedule a call with our Support team to assist with troubleshooting.

 - Before running any commands that make significant changes to system files or settings, ensure you have backed up important data.

 - Always run such commands with administrative privileges.

 Questions?
 Feature Requests?
 Other Feedback?

-If you have feature suggestions or requests, feel free to submit them here, and make sure you mention Migration App in the text.
+If you have feature requests or suggestions, feel free to submit them on our Product Board, and be sure to mention Migration App in the text.